 Urinary incontinence is often associated with senior dogs, but it's possible for a dog to develop incontinence as a young adult.
-If your dog is leaking or dribbling sporadically or leaving urine puddles in its bed or on the floor during naps, incontinence may be the culprit.
+If your dog is leaking or dribbling sporadically or leaving urine puddles in the bed or on the floor during naps, incontinence may be the culprit.
 If your dog is incontinent, it's important to know is that your dog doesn't realize it's happening and has no control over it.
-Fortunately, incontinence can often be treated with medication.
+Fortunately, incontinence can sometimes be treated with medication.

 On the other hand, if your dog consciously pees large quantities in inappropriate areas, it's probably not incontinence.
 Talk to your vet to learn more.

-Certain health problems may lead to urinary issues, such as kidney disease, diabetes mellitus, diabetes insipidus, and Cushing's disease.
+Certain health problems may lead to urinary issues, such as kidney disease, diabetes, and Cushing's disease.
 Your dog could be experiencing an injury, joint issues, or arthritis, making it painful for them to get up to go outside for potty breaks.
-Your vet may recommend additional diagnostic testing to rule out one or more diseases, depending on your dog's other symptoms, if any.
+Your vet may recommend additional diagnostic testing to rule out one or more diseases depending on your dog's other symptoms (if any).
 Treatment will depend on the diagnosis.